Hey Siri, it’s time to ‘glow up’

 I like that you can automate smart appliances, adjust the temperature in my home, turn on lights and preheat the water in my shower.
 But these are still pretty remedial tasks that require a lot of setup on my part.

-I bring all this up because you are capable of being so much more useful, you just need more information about me and the ability to process it quickly.
+I bring all this up because you're capable of being so much more useful, you just need more information about me and the ability to process it quickly.
 This means learning more about my behaviors, my situational context and more facts about me.

 The way in which you notify me to leave my house early because of traffic points to a more helpful future.
 A future where you can predict and even deal with inconveniences before I am affected by them.